Disability Support Services, a division of Student Affairs, is the designated office that provides services to students with disabilities.

 Accessing Services

 Students may make an appointment to meet with the Director of Disability Support Services (DSS) to set up an accommodations request.
-After the meeting, the Director of DSS will review documentation, and if accepted, will email a Faculty Notification Letter to the student’s instructor(s) that teach the class that the student requests accommodations in.
-It is necessary for the student to contact their professors to work out accommodation logistics and to follow up to be sure the instructor received the Faculty Notification Letter.
+After the meeting, the Director of DSS will review the documentation and, if accepted, will email a Faculty Notification Letter to the student’s instructor(s) who teach the class that the student requests accommodations in.
+Students must contact their professors to discuss accommodation logistics and to follow up to be sure the instructor received the Faculty Notification Letter.

 Online Students

-Students who reside outside the campus community and are taking only online courses also need to provide documentation for accommodations.
+Students who reside outside the campus community and are taking only online courses must also provide documentation for accommodations.
 The DSS application process can be conducted by phone, e-mail, and/or Zoom meetings.
 Instead of meeting personally with professors to discuss the logistics and accommodations, students may contact the instructors by phone or e-mail.
-Students will need to indicate to DSS (our office) that they are an online student.
-It is necessary for the student to contact their professors to work out accommodation logistics and to follow up to be sure the instructor received the Faculty Notification Letter.
+Students must indicate to DSS (our office) that they are an online student.

 Test-Taking Accommodations